makersacademy/airport_challenge/README.md

 ## Description

-This aim of this project is to design a program which can control the landing and take off of planes at any airport, given airport capacity and weather requirements.
+The aim of this project is to design a program which can control the landing and take off of planes at any airport, given airport capacity and weather requirements.
 Planes are unable to land or take off from an airport under stormy weather conditions and a plane cannot land at an airport which has reached full capacity.
 Airports are given a default capacity of 20 unless specified.

 ## Classes